camhogan/camhogan.github.io/_pages/books.md

 collection: books
 ---

-> Here are some of my latest reads, both technical and non-technical
+> Some of my latest reads, both technical and non-technical
 >